-Modification: Drop dumbbells and perform as a bodyweight exercise.
+Modification: Drop the dumbbells and perform this as a bodyweight exercise.

 Keeping your torso upright, jump with enough force to drive your right foot ahead of your left foot.
 Think of your feet as being on parallel train tracks.

-“Run” your feet for two count (like you’re cross-country skiing).
-Once you reach the 3rd count, drop your left knee back into a lunge.
+“Run” your feet for a two-count (like you’re cross-country skiing).
+Once you reach the third count, drop your left knee back into a lunge.

 Targets: Gluteus maximus (main part of butt), quads (front of the thighs), hamstrings (back of the thighs) and core.

-Begin in neutral standing position, feet shoulder width distance apart.
+Begin in a neutral standing position, feet shoulder-width distance apart.
 Front rack the dumbbells at your shoulders (back head of the dumbbells resting on the shoulders and elbows pointing straight ahead).

-With chest up, lower down into a squat, pushing your hips back and down till your hips align with your knees (making a 90 degree angle with your hips and knees).
-Driving knees out toward your pinky toes.
+With chest up, lower down into a squat, pushing your hips back and down until your hips align with your knees (making a 90-degree angle with your hips and knees).
+Drive your knees out toward your pinky toes.